-Treasurer Fees
+Treasurer and Election Fees

 The County charges the District a fee for collection of property taxes.
-Since the District passes the charter schools 100% of the PPR, a portion of these fees will be charged to the Charter school in a per student basis.
+Since the District passes the charter schools 100% of PPR, these fees will be charged to the Charter school on a per student basis.
+The election fees related to MLO and bond elections which benefit charter schools will also be shared on a per student basis.